TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 There is no complete list of signals available, but they are easily found by searching the TYPO3 core or the extensions code for :php:`dispatch(`.

-For finding hooks, look into the :ref:`Hooks Configuration <hooks-configuration>`.
+For finding hooks, look in the :ref:`Hooks Configuration <hooks-configuration>`.